matrix-org/synapse/contrib/docker/README.md

 docker-compose up -d
 ```

-In the case you specified a custom path for you configuration file and wish to
+In the case you specify a custom path for you configuration file and wish to
 generate a fresh ``homeserver.yaml``, simply run:

 ```
-docker-compose run --rm synapse generate
+docker-compose run --rm -e SYNAPSE_SERVER_NAME=my.matrix.host synapse generate
 ```

 If you do not wish to use Compose, you may still run this image using plain